zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 7. Finally click on “Add” to add the data set.
 ![](./images/paoas1.5.png " ")

-## Step 2 :Create Dataflow - ML Model
+## Step 2: Create Dataflow - ML Model

 In this step , we will build a Machine learning model using OAS Dataflow capabilities to train our data on.